deeptha-m/question-forum/README.md

 # Angular App

-This project is a simple question forum where the user / leaner can post questions and also provide answers to the questions similar to how Stack-overflow works.
+This project is a simple question forum where the user / learner can post questions and also provide answers to the questions similar to how Stack-overflow works.

 ## Installation